 \subsubsection{Design of Mutation Operators}

-Mutations are typically modeled on human errors such as exchanging a token in source code for another, or forgetting to add a statement.
-Some traditional mutation operators are also carefully chosen so that a test suite capable of detecting the resulting mutants also satisfies statement, branch~\cite{li2009experimental}, data-flow~\cite{frankl1997all,kakarla2011evaluation}, and various logic criteria~\cite{kaminski2013improving}.
+Mutations are typically modeled on human errors such as exchanging a token in the source code for another or forgetting to add a statement.
+Some traditional mutation operators are carefully chosen so that a test suite capable of detecting the resulting mutants also satisfies statement, branch~\cite{li2009experimental}, data-flow~\cite{frankl1997all,kakarla2011evaluation}, and various logic criteria~\cite{kaminski2013improving}.
 That is, the test objective represented by a given criterion can be satisfied by the detection of a subset of mutants~\cite{papadakis2019mutation}.
-Beyond the traditional operators, operators are also chosen that reflects known fault patterns in specific domains~\cite{papadakis2019mutation}.
+In addition to the traditional operators, operators that reflect known fault patterns in specific domains~\cite{papadakis2019mutation} are also chosen.